-Sir David McMurtry and John Deer Chairman and Chief Executive and Deputy Chairman presence and focus on emerging markets
+Sir David McMurtry and John Deer Chairman and Chief Executive and Deputy Chairman

 "Over the years, John Deer and I have tried to build a company that is different to most others.
 Different in how we apply technology to real world problems; in how we manufacture rather than outsource; in how we treat our customers as partners."